 Billing and Reimbursement Frequently Asked Questions

-ISHA's Billing and Reimbursement Committee has provided answers to some of the frequently asked questions regarding billing and reimbursement.
+ISHA's Billing and Reimbursement Committee has provided answers to some of the frequently asked questions regarding billing and reimbursement; this was updated on August 29, 2022.

 Question: Can potential clients with Medicaid and/or Medicare pay for services out of pocket?